andrelandgraf/flash-me/README.md

 [Go to Flash Me](https://flash-me.fly.dev/) and start learning with flashcards today!

+## Presentation

+I gave a talk about ["Full stack web development with Remix"](https://www.youtube.com/watch?v=az9QZRSeuPM) at the React Jax's January 2022 meetup.
+I used Flash Me to explain some Remix fundamentals.
+You can find the presentation notes [here](./REACTJAX_WEB_DEV_WITH_REMIX_TALK.txt).

 ## Motivation <img src="./public/light-bulb.png" alt="light bulb" style="width: 30px; height: 30px;">

 Flashcards are a great way to rehearse and learn.
 I constantly hear about awesome things in YouTube videos, podcasts, on Twitter, or by talking to people and I just wanted to create a place for myself where I can quickly and easily create flashcards for the things I'm learning.